joynahid/newsfeed-portal/README.md

 ## Installation

-Only tested on Ubuntu 20.04 LTS.
+Only tested on Ubuntu 20.04 LTS and 5.10.0-kali7-amd64.
 Might work in other linux distributions (Docker Magic).

 You will need **docker and docker-compose** installed to spin up this app in seconds.
 If you do not have these installed please install it from [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)